g-chouzadjian/g-chouzadjian.github.io/_pages/design_patterns.md

 ```

 We want the client not to necessarily know they're accessing underlying builders when they create a Person.
 That's the point of the facade.
 To do this we aggregate `PersonBuilder` in these other types.

+> Aggregation is a "uses" realtionship.
+Object A uses Object B, however Object B can still exist meaningully without object A. This differs subtly from compostion which is an "owns" relationship.
+If Object A "owns" Object B, then once it's deleted, so is  Object B.

 ```golang
 type PersonAddressBuilder struct {